lumdagoat/lumdagoat/README.md

 - 👀 I’m interested in web development, video production, and fighting games
 - 🌱 I’m currently learning HTML, CSS, JS, and React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Discord: lum#3881 Twitter: @lumdagoat
+- 📫 How to reach me: Discord: @lumdagoat Twitter: @lumdagoat

 <!---
 lumdagoat/lumdagoat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.